-- DEET reduces how well sunscreen works by one-third. footnote 1 If you need to use sunscreen and DEET at the same time, put on sunscreen first and wait 20 minutes before applying DEET.
+- DEET reduces how well sunscreen works. footnote 1 If you need to use sunscreen and DEET at the same time, put on sunscreen first and wait 15 minutes before applying DEET.
 Do not use DEET on skin that will be covered by clothing.

 - DEET should also be used carefully on clothing.
 DEET may damage some synthetic fabrics as well as plastic watch crystals and eyeglass frames.